. . . of what I’ve been doing the past few days.

 From left to right: Ammonia and pennies, vinegar and pennies, avocado peels-n-pits.
 These were started at the beginning of July and let to sit outside for about thirty days.

 I thought I had a picture of the copper jars after I got the pennies out, but I can’t find it.
-So you’ll have to trust me– the vinegar jar was that nice pale blue you see, but the ammonia jars was that kind of deep saturated electric blue that jumps off the shelf and assaults your unsuspecting eyeballs with the sheer force of its blueness.
-It was so blue that it deserves not only capitalization, but italics as well.
-It was Blue.
+So you’ll have to trust me– the vinegar jar was that nice pale blue you see, but the ammonia jar was that kind of deep saturated electric blue that jumps off the shelf and assaults your unsuspecting eyeballs with the sheer force of its blueness.
+It was so blue that it deserves not only capitalization, but italics and exclamation points as well.
+It was !!BLUE!!.

 In this picture, though, the ammonia jar looks black.
 Not because it’s concentrated– because there’s a mysterious black precipitate coating the inside of the jar and the pennies.
 I have no idea what it is, and I’ve been afraid to try and clean it off because I’m not sure if it’ll come off at all.
 (Not that I’ll be upset if I can’t save the pennies, but I want to save the jar!)